ToposInstitute/RelationalThinking-Book/chp5-graph-gluing.md

 We have progressed quite a bit!
 Let us review our progress so far!
 In this game, to begin with, a `pushout` could be any graph in the space of all possible graphs.

+**Pass 1: Commuting square**:-
 ```{image} assets/Ch5/13a.png
 :alt: Whoopsy!
 :width: 500px
 :align: center
 ```

-**Pass 1: Commuting square**:- By asking `overlap`, `graph A`, and `graph B`, "What is your relationship with the `pushout`?", we narrowed down a set of candidates for the `pushout` from the space of all graphs.
+By asking `overlap`, `graph A`, and `graph B`, "What is your relationship with the `pushout`?", we narrowed down a set of candidates for the `pushout` from the space of all graphs.
 Each one of these candidates (`graph X`) make the above diagram commute!

+**Pass 2: Universal property**:-
 ```{image} assets/Ch5/13b.png
 :alt: Whoopsy!
 :width: 500px
 :align: center
 ```

-**Pass 2: Universal property**:- By asking same question to all the candidates that made through Pass 1, we narrowed down the candidates to those which satisfy the universal property: which have exactly one morphism into any other candidate such that the two yellow triangles (in the above diagram) commute simultaneously.
+ By asking same question to all the candidates that made through Pass 1, we narrowed down the candidates to those which satisfy the universal property: which have exactly one morphism into any other candidate such that the two triangles (in the above diagram) commute simultaneously.

 Now,